 Dressing

 - Soak the cashews in hot water for 20 minutes, then drain the water and add the cashews to a high-speed blender.
-Once the roasted garlic has cooled down, squeeze out each clove from the garlic head and add to a blender.
-Making sure it’s only the cloves (no skins left on) that are being added.
+Add the rest of the dressing ingredients to the blender as well.
+Blend until smooth.

 - Store the salad in an airtight container in the fridge for a few days.
 The dressing can remain in the fridge as well if you have any remaining.